BlaqueDevs/se-assignment-day-4-software-project-management-Nwamaka77/README.md

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 Defining the project scope is a crucial aspect of successful project planning.
 Here's why:

-1. Clear Objectives: A well-defined scope sets clear objectives and goals for the project, ensuring that everyone involved understands what needs to be achieved.
+1. Clear Objectives: A well-defined scope sets clear objectives and goals for the project, ensuring everyone involved understands what needs to be achieved.

 2. Boundaries: It establishes the boundaries of the project, specifying what is included and excluded, which helps in managing stakeholder expectations and preventing scope creep.